 Siddiq Salik, Public Relations Officer, Pakistan Army

 Siddiq Salik, a Pakistani military officer and author, is best known for his book Witness to Surrender, a firsthand account of Pakistan’s surrender to the India-Bangladesh joint forces on December 16, 1971.
 Serving as a public relations officer in East Pakistan during the 1971 Indo-Pakistani War, Salik provides a detailed and poignant narrative of the events leading to the fall of Dhaka and the creation of Bangladesh.
-His book offers a rare Pakistani perspective on the conflict, documenting the military, political, and human dimensions of the surrender, where over 90,000 Pakistani troops capitulated—the largest military surrender since World War II.
+His book offers a rare Pakistani perspective on the conflict, documenting the military, political, and human dimensions of the surrender, where around 93,000 Pakistani troops capitulated—the largest military surrender since World War II.

 “The temporary cease-fire was agreed from 5 p.m. on 15 December till 9 a.m. the following day.
 It was later extended to 3 p.m., 16 December, to allow more time to finalize cease-fire arrangements.
 While General Hamid ‘suggested’ to Niazi that he accept the ceasefire terms, the latter took it as ‘approval’ and asked his Chief of Staff, Brigadier Baqar, to issue the necessary orders to the formations.
 A full-page signal commended the ‘heroic fight’ by the troops and asked the local commanders to contact their Indian counterparts to arrange the cease-fire.
 It did not say ‘surrender’ except in the following sentence: ‘Unfortunately, it also involves the laying down of arms.’